navkar/Predictions/README.md

 * New form of Social media shall be discovered.
 Clear decline of Facebook/Instagram MAU's.
 * Aftermath in USA and asset values will go down.
 Housing and Bond markets will collapse.
   - Only Physical Gold/Silver/Copper bar/coins and Bitcoin will work.
+  - Goverments will go against individual ownership of homes/land etc. They will come with full force.
+  - New definitions of intellectual property ownership.
   - **Hyperinflation** in USA due to currency collapse.

 > Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.